Last Updated: September 14, 2023

 Private room starting price: | $120/night |

-Best for: families, being close to Creekside Gondola
+Best for: families, being close to Creekside Gondola for a lift up Whistler Mountain

 Whistler Fireside Lodge is a family-oriented hostel in the quiet Whistler neighborhood of Nordic.
 They can accommodate up to 50 guests across 12 rooms: six dorms and six private rooms.
 There’s coin-operated laundry on-site, free parking, a sauna, two barbeques, and a well-equipped kitchen.
 While the hostel is within walking distance of Creekside Village, having access to a car wouldn’t hurt to whip around town.